kubeflow/community/wg-pipelines/charter.md

 - Documentation for the SDK and REST API
 - Documentation for the sample components and pipelines

-#### Dependencies

-ML Pipeline projects may have dependencies on the following projects managed by other KF work groups:

-- KF User Profiles Controller
-  - Used by multi-user feature in fullset Kubeflow deployement
-- KF Central UI Console
-  - Used by fullset Kubeflow deployment
-- Notebook and KF integration of Notebooks
-  - Used by fullset Kubeflow deployment
-- TF Job and other training controllers
-  - Used by user's codes, e.x. certain pipeline component (one node in DAG) uses TF Job for training.
-- Katib
-  - Used by user's codes, e.x. certain pipeline component (one node in DAG) uses Katib for HP tuning etc.

-#### Initial set of subprojects governed by ML Pipelines WG

-> github.com/kubeflow/pipelines

-- KFP Backend (mainline), incl. all backend servers
-- KFP UI
-- KFP SDK/DSL/CLI, including samples
-- Components and pipelines content in KF repo

 #### Cross-cutting and Externally Facing Processes

 ##### ML Pipelines WG defines the following processes for the included projects: